European mole

 The European mole at a glance

-Colour: Fur usually velvety dark grey or grey-black, but various colour morphs have been recorded, including white, cream, apricot, tan and piebald animals.
-A 16cm (6 in.) albino specimen is preserved in a museum in Gers, Midi-Pyrénées (France).
-Moults three times per year, dependent on latitude.
+Colour: The fur is usually velvety dark grey or grey-black, but various colour morphs have been recorded, including white, cream, apricot/yellow, tan, and piebald animals.
+A 16 cm (6 in.) albino specimen is preserved in a museum in Gers, Midi-Pyrénées (France).
+Moults occur three times per year, depending on latitude.

-Distribution and Habitat: Widespread throughout much of Britain and Europe in deciduous woodland, grassland and farmland, although rarely seen.
-Rare in conifer forests, moorland, flooded fenlands, and in agricultural fields that are regularly ploughed (destroys tunnel network, driving moles to field periphery).
-Data from MoleWatch, a now-terminated projects run by the People's Trust for Endangered Species that collected data on molehill distribution in 2008, suggested they were reasonably widespread in England, although there were notable absences around some major conurbations (e.g., London and parts of Thames Valley).
-Records in the NBN Atlas as of July 2024, largely confirm the MoleWatch distribution, with noticeable sparse distribution in Devon, Wales and Lincolnshire, and “hotspots” in Norfolk, Cheshire, Derbyshire and Staffordshire.
-Absent from Ireland and while present in Scotland there are few data to confirm distribution, although NBN Atlas data show many more records from the east than west.
-Distribution extends from Britain east into central Russia, north to southern Sweden and Norway, south into northern Spain, northern Italy and much or the Ukraine.
-They are apparently absent from most of Spain, Portugal, most of Italy, Greece and the southern Ukraine.
+Distribution and Habitat: Widespread throughout much of Britain and Europe in deciduous woodland, grassland, and farmland, although they're rarely seen.
+Rare in conifer forests, moorland, flooded fenlands, and in agricultural fields that are regularly ploughed (this destroys the tunnel network, driving moles to the field periphery).
+Data from MoleWatch, a now-terminated project run by the People's Trust for Endangered Species that collected data on molehill distribution in 2008, suggested they were reasonably widespread in England, although there were notable absences around some major conurbations (e.g., London and parts of Thames Valley).
+Records in the NBN Atlas as of July 2024, largely confirm the MoleWatch distribution, with noticeably sparse distribution in Devon, Wales, and Lincolnshire, and "hotspots" in Norfolk, Cheshire, Derbyshire, and Staffordshire.
+Moles are absent from Ireland, and while we know they're present in Scotland there are few data to confirm distribution, although the NBN Atlas data show many more records in the east than west.
+Distribution extends from Britain east into central Russia, north to southern Sweden and Norway, south into northern Spain, northern Italy and much of Ukraine.
+They are apparently absent from most of Spain, Portugal, most of Italy, Greece, and southern Ukraine.

-Dens: Lives in a network of tunnels, which it expands throughout its life (at up to 20m / 66ft per day).
-Displaced earth is pushed to the surface, creating “mole hills”.
-Mole hills serve to direct airflow into the tunnel system, ensuring there is a steady breeze throughout the network even on calm days above ground (helps transfer smell of food in tunnels to mole).
-Large chambers off the main tunnels are lined with vegetation and used as resting sites.
-Estimated that mole may move 6kg (13 lbs.) of earth per 20 minutes while excavating tunnels.
-Fortresses (network of tunnels) may be built over nests, esp. in winter, and may act to conserve heat.
-Tunnel systems may extend beyond 1m (3.5ft) down.
+Dens: Lives in a network of tunnels that it expands throughout its life at up to 20 m (66 ft. per day).
+Earth displaced during network renovation/repair and expansion is pushed to the surface, creating "molehills".
+Molehills are more than just spoil heaps, however, and appear to direct airflow into the tunnel system, ensuring there is a steady breeze throughout the network even on calm days above ground.
+This air movement apparently helps transfer information about food or intruders in the tunnels or damage to the network.
+If the molehill is cleared, leaving the opening clear, it will be quickly plugged.
+Large chambers off the main tunnels are lined with vegetation and used as resting sites ("nests") and some of these are reinforced to provide additional protection from predators and the elements (e.g., conserve heat during winter) - we know very little about these "fortresses".
+Some authors have calculated that a mole may move 6 kg (13 lbs.) of earth every 20 minutes while excavating tunnels.
+Tunnel systems may extend beyond 1 m (3.5 ft.) down, particularly during protracted hot, dry conditions under which earthworms retreat deeper.

-Benefits: Consume many species that gardeners consider pests and excavated soil makes good compost.
-Evidence from Swiss Alps that moles may aid the colonization and spread of Water voles (Arvicola terrestris) in grassland habitats.
+Benefits: Moles consume many species that gardeners consider pests, while excavated soil makes good compost.
+Evidence from the Swiss Alps suggests that moles may aid the colonization and spread of Water voles (Arvicola terrestris) in grassland habitats.

 Bibliography